jentery/derbyshire/index.md

 > [Derbyshire](https://wikidelia.net/wiki/Radio_Scotland_interview): "I did the music for the whole programme.
 It was probably in the mid '60s. [...]
 I never watched the stuff.
 I had a script, that's all.
 The actors, I got them to chant.
 The words they were singing were, 'Praise to the master, his wisdom and his [reason]" [...]
 I turned it backwards first, then chose the best bits that sounded good backwards and would fit into a rhythm, and then speed-changed the voices.
 Then I used just this one bar repeated which had [previously] been rejected from a science and health program for being too lascivious for the schoolchildren.
 It was like a science program... it was supposed to be about sex, but under another name.
 And then the producer had the nerve to turn down my music, saying it was too lascivious."

 **Signature Tune**: As a signature tune for "The Prophet," "Ziwzih Ziwzih OO-OO-OO" was probably meant to be memorable and even to stand on its own (without depending on images on the television screen).
 Repetition and stability, if not simplicity, were key.
-Maybe the goal was not "deep," but rather "indelible"?
+Maybe the goal was not "deep message," but rather "indelible impression"?
 A curious combination of catchy (or popular) and avant-garde?

 > [Derbyshire](https://wikidelia.net/wiki/Radio_Scotland_interview): "I think it was at the same time as one of the Beatles' songs, 'Please please me', and so that was like, I think, er, Drew said he thought it sounded medieval.
 Well that was because it was like a new religion and they'd go back to square one and the perfect fifth as the greeks did."

 ### Causal Listening and Context

-sounds could be manipulated once on tape; every note created as a separate piece of tape; the pieces were jointed together to create melodies; separate tapes were then manually synchronized; no master track recorder ("virtual multitrack"); see Mark Ayres
+Causal listening attends (or attempts to attend) to the source or causes of a sound (Chion 25).
+Derbyshire's technique and style of musique concrète are interesting here because the compositions are premised on manipulating sounds once they're on tape.
+(You do not need musical instruments.
+You can rely on "found sound.")
+A note created a separate piece of tape, and the pieces were joined together to create melodies or themes.
+Separate tapes were then manually snycrhonized across multiple tape machines, without a master track recorder.
+(This process has been called "virtual multitrack."
+See Mark Ayres's work for more.)

 radiophonic workshop as lab, studio, theatre; associations with "mad scientist" (very STEM oriented)